Skip to content

 Day 10: Hakone

-Over the next two days you stay at one of Hakone’s premium boutique hot spring hotels.
-Featuring private onsen baths within each room as well as large communal baths, you’ll experience Japan’s onsen culture firsthand and understand why an onsen visit remains one of the top past-times of the Japanese.
+You farewell Kyoto today and head north by Shinkansen to Hakone, a scenic hot springs resort area located in the mountains near Mt Fuji.
+Over the next two days, you stay at one of Hakone’s premium boutique hot spring hotels.
+You’ll experience Japan’s onsen culture firsthand and understand why an onsen visit remains one of the top pastimes of the Japanese.

 You tour the general Hakone region by private vehicle, travelling through the Izu-Hakone National Park and, depending on the weather, catching glimpses of Mt Fuji up close.
-Hakone has some outstanding world-class museums and galleries and we’ll visit the Hakone Open-Air Museum with its amazing outside sculptures.
+Hakone has some outstanding world-class museums and galleries and you’ll visit the Hakone Open-Air Museum with its amazing outside sculptures.

-Lunch is at the delightful Fujiya Hotel, Japan’s oldest western-style hotel which has been welcoming guests from around the world since 1878.
+Lunch is at the delightful Fujiya Hotel, Japan’s oldest Western-style hotel which has been welcoming guests from around the world since 1878.

-Our hotel will serve a kaiseki multi-course banquet of beautifully presented fresh local produce for dinner.
+Your hotel will serve a kaiseki multi-course banquet of beautifully presented fresh local produce for dinner.

-Hakone (Tensui Saryo or similar)
+Hakone (Hakone Nanase or similar)

 Breakfast, Lunch, Dinner